Sci-Hook/.github/profile/README.md

 # Open-Source

 💚 At Sci-Hook, we strive to make our projects open-source.
 We value and embrace open-source.
-For this reason, we share all of our open-source projects as open -ource without any commercial or profit motive.
+For this reason, we share all of our open-source projects as open-source without any commercial or profit motive.
 We usually use our GitHub page to do this.
 You can freely use all the projects we share as open-source, provided that you adhere to the license and usage rules.

 Sci-Hook itself is not entirely open-source.
 It is not possible for us to do this because this could create security vulnerabilities.
 However, certain parts of Sci-Hook are open-source rather than the entire system.
 We will continue to share our newly developed systems as open-source as long as we do not mind sharing them.